 What do stakeholders say?

 Stakeholder views on this analysis were sought through a GetReal workshop held in Frankfurt (10th Sept 2015).
-See a summary of the GetReal case study here.
+For more information, see a summary of the GetReal case study for propensity weighting and extrapolation.

 Michael Happich and Mark Belger, Lilly